The Québec maritime Blog

 Atlantic white-sided dolphin

-- Black back, fins and tail
+- Black back, including fins and tail flukes

 - White belly

-- Rounded head with melon, mobile neck
+- Melon-shaped head and very mobile neck

-- Wide, short pectoral fins
+- Broad and short pectoral fins

 - Dark wrinkled skin behind the head

-- Hump-shaped dorsal fin
+- Hump-like dorsal fin

-- Triangular-shaped tail
+- Triangular tail

 - Grey back and flanks, pinkish white belly